There are two major reasons as to why I choose Kafka on the Shore as my first Murakami’s novel:

 Overall for me, reading Kafka on the shore has been like listening to a song in a foreign language.
 At first, the tune and rhythm catches you and gradually as you understand the meaning of the words, you connect to the song.
 It is the flow of the mystical world that the author creates that sweeps you in, and bit by bit the story falls into place.
 But like that foreign music that you have grown to love and even understand through translations and interpretations, there will still be a part of that song that evades your understanding.
 Like that, the sheer beauty of the writing and story will continue to draw a select few readers who will come away really liking this novel.
 Above all, I know that after having just read one of his novels, I am going to enjoy most of Murakami’s works in spite of their flaws because sometimes such surrender leads to pure bliss.

 (P.S.
 Oh and also, I want Oshima to be real and to be my friend/life coach.
 Please?)

-I know that it is hard for people who have based their whole life on reason to keep from instantly dismissing the improbable, the impossible, the absurd, the preposterous, but that is a pre-requisite if you are going to hang with Haruki Murakami.
+I am giving this book 4 star.
+But be warned that this book is not for everyone.
+I know that it is hard for people who have based their whole life on reason to keep from instantly dismissing the improbable, the impossible, the absurd, the preposterous, but you must if you are going to hang with Haruki Murakami.

 So if you are ready to trust my opinion, I will strongly recommend you to give Murakami a chance to weave his magic.
 Because trust me, he is a marvelous storyteller.
 And I hope that if you two have yet to meet, it’s under the right circumstances when you do.
 This is my first Murakami, and I already know that it won’t be my last.